StarkSources/myblog/_posts/2018-11-30-How-to-create-a-wesbite-with-free-domain-and-free-hosting.md

 ---
 layout: post
 title: "How to create a website for free?"
 author: sal
 image: assets/images/3.jpg
 tags:[tutorial, website]
-categories : [tutorial, web-development]
+categories: [tutorial, web-development]
 ---
 There are many websites which provide free domains and free hosting.Most of these are useful for entry-level users.All These websites provide a premium version for Professional Users.